percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

    This option specifies time in seconds that xtrabackup should wait for queries that would block ``FLUSH TABLES WITH READ LOCK`` before running it.
    If there are still such queries when the timeout expires, xtrabackup terminates with an error.
-Default is ``0``, in which case it does not wait for queries to complete and starts ``FLUSH TABLES WITH READ LOCK`` immediately.
+The default is ``0``, in which case it does not wait for queries to complete and starts ``FLUSH TABLES WITH READ LOCK`` immediately.
 Where supported (Percona Server 5.6+) xtrabackup will automatically use `Backup Locks